-- Triggers can implement timeouts. - Triggers can be associated with DOM events. - You can define several triggers for the same event (see <trigger> for further details).
+- Triggers can implement timeouts. - Triggers can be associated with DOM events. - You can define several triggers for the same event.

 Each trigger should have an element attribute that specifies the document's DOM element to attach the trigger to, and the action attribute, which species the DOM event to track.